-Protective Clothing/Equipment: For operations which result in elevating the temperature of the product to or above its melting point or result in the generation of airborne particulates, use protective clothing, gloves and safety glasses or goggles as required for welding, burning, sawing, brazing, grinding or machining operations.
+Protective Clothing/Equipment: For operations which result in elevating the temperature of the product to or above its melting point or result in the generation of airborne particulates, use protective clothing, gloves and safety glasses to prevent skin and eye contact.
+Contact lenses should not be worn where industrial exposures to this material are likely.
+Use safety glasses or goggles as required for welding, burning, sawing, brazing, grinding or machining operations.
 Protective gloves should be worn as required for welding, burning or handling operations.
 Where the surface treatments are applied to the product, wear gloves when handling.
 Do not continue to use gloves or work clothing that has become saturated or soaked through with oil coating.
 Wash skin that has been exposed to oil with soap and water or waterless hand cleaner.